Partner access quickstart

 Let partners manage their own users

-Your team should not be the middleman for partner user changes.
+Your team should not handle routine partner user changes.

 - Delegated administration gives a partner admin scoped rights to add, remove, and audit their own users.